 How Much Tax You Will Pay on Your Lottery Winnings

-The $1.5 billion Powerball jackpot has generated a lot of speculation about the best ways to spend that much money.
+The record-breaking $1.6 billion Mega Millions jackpot has generated a lot of speculation about the best ways to spend that much money.
 In reality, though, the winner will end up with far less than that.
 If you bought a ticket for the next drawing and are feeling lucky, read this before you buy a private island or professional sports team.

-The top federal tax rate is 39.6% on 2016 income of more than $415,050 for individuals ($466,950 for married filers).
-That means you’ll pay about $369 million in federal income taxes, reducing your spendable winnings to about $561 million.
-(The IRS will automatically take 25% of your winnings, and you’ll owe the rest at tax time).
+The top federal tax rate is 37% on 2018 income of more than $500,000 for individuals ($600,000 for married couples filing a joint return).
+That means you’ll pay about $335 million in federal income taxes if you take the lump sum, reducing your spendable winnings to around $570 million.
+(The IRS will automatically take 24% of your winnings, and you’ll owe the rest at tax time).

 Your state may want a piece of the pie, too.
-The biggest hit applies to New York residents, who would have to pony up 8.82% of the jackpot, reducing an Empire State resident’s winnings even further to $479 million.
-New York City collects an additional 3.876% in local income taxes, whittling a Big Apple resident’s take to $443 million.
+The biggest hit applies to New York residents, who would have to pony up 8.82% of the jackpot, reducing an Empire State resident’s winnings even further to about $490 million.
+New York City collects an additional 3.876% in local income taxes, whittling a Big Apple resident’s take to roughly $455 million.

 Residents of Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming are off the hook because those states have no income taxes.
-(Alaska and Nevada don’t sell Powerball tickets, but residents can buy them out-of-state.)
-California and Pennsylvania winners also get a break because those states exempt state lottery winnings from taxes—as long as you buy your tickets in state.
-Other states impose taxes ranging from 3% to 8.5%.
+(Alaska and Nevada don’t sell Mega Millions tickets, but residents can buy them out-of-state.)
+California winners also get a break because the state exempts state lottery winnings from taxes—as long as you buy your ticket in California.
+Other states withhold taxes at rates ranging from 2.9% to 8.75%.
 Maryland and Arizona withhold taxes on lottery winnings from non-residents.